dart-archive/coverage/README.md

     dart --enable-vm-service:NNNN --pin-isolates script.dart
     dart bin/collect_coverage.dart --port=NNNN -o coverage.json --unpin-isolates

-The `--pin-isolates` flag is used to prevent isolates from being cleaned up until coverage has been collected.
+The `--pin-isolates` VM flag is used to prevent isolates from being cleaned up until coverage has been collected.

 #### Collecting coverage from Dartium